-Paul Rettinger is serving his first year as a CCA board member.
+Paul Rettinger is serving his second year as a CCA board member.
 Before moving to Ripley, Paul and his family lived in Memphis.
 This is where he met his wife Emily, and they both earned their Doctorate degrees in pharmacy from the University of Tennessee.
 Paul and Emily have two boys who attend CCA, Matthew and Nathan.
 Their family enjoys sports (mainly soccer and hockey), vacations, and helping Emily's dad around the farm.
 They chose CCA for the Christian environment, the small class sizes, and classical education methodology.
 They absolutely love the fact that school starts each day with Focus and that God is included and integrated in all parts of the school day.

 Enter info for Daniel here...